leenathomas01/Research-index/README.md

 A minimal, system-agnostic protocol for storing and exchanging semantic constraints without storing language, transcripts, or embeddings.
 Resolves how to preserve continuity, enable collaboration, and support handoffs without creating surveillance, privacy liability, or irreversible memory.

+_Stabilized primitive (v1.1, frozen).
+Private repository with public concept note._

 - **⚫ [SDB](https://github.com/leenathomas01/SDB)**

 A communication pattern where a single broadcast message can be received by multiple agents, while each agent decodes only the portion intended for them.
 Focus: how multi-recipient broadcasts can preserve per-recipient isolation, bounded safety, and auditability—without reverting to unicast.

+_Stabilized primitive (phased validation complete).
+Private repository with public concept note._

 ---